About Docker Offload

 Running containers with Docker Offload

-When you use Docker Offload to run containers, a Docker Desktop creates a secure SSH tunnel to a Docker daemon running in the cloud.
+When you use Docker Offload to build or run containers, a Docker Desktop creates a secure SSH tunnel to a Docker daemon running in the cloud.
 Your containers are started and managed entirely in that remote environment.

 Here's what happens: